The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The foundation of the IUPAP Commission on Thermodynamics and Statistical Mechanics in the post-World War II period

 In 1947, the newborn Commission on Thermodynamic Quantities and Notations was composed of four scientists working at the intersection between physics and chemistry: French chemical physicist Edmond Bauer, serving as the provisional secretary of the Commission, alongside English physical chemist Edward A. Guggenheim, Dutch physicist and chemist Jan Hendrik de Boer, and Russian-Belgian physicist and chemist Ilya Prigogine.
 The inaugural meeting took place in London together with the SUN Commission and pertinent IUPAC commissions in July 1947.
 Although historical records detailing the deliberations of this initial gathering remain elusive, subsequent developments strongly suggest that a significant transformation of the Commission's focus was anticipated from the outset.
 This shift entailed a broadening of the Commission's responsibilities, culminating in a suggestion to rename it.

-In January 1948, under the auspices of IUPAP a first scientific meeting was organized by Prigogine at the Free University of Brussels.
+In January 1948, under the auspices of IUPAP a first scientific meeting was organized by Prigogine at the Free University of Brussels, where he had been appointed professor of chemistry one year earlier.
 Entitled Symposium on Thermodynamics, the Brussels meeting saw the participation of 22 Western European chemists and physicists.
 They convened to explore topics in statistical thermodynamics, cryogenics, and irreversible processes.\footnote{``IUPAP, Minutes Sixth General Assembly (1948),'' p.
-6, Series B2aa, Vol. 1, IuG.} The deliberations and outcomes of this meeting were later disseminated in the conference proceedings, thanks to the support of UNESCO~\cite{prigogineColloqueThermodynamiqueBruxelles1949}.
+6, Series B2aa, Vol. 1, IuG.} Some of the central topics of this symposium were connected to Prigogine's own research agenda at the time, which related to the thermodynamics of irreversible processes.
+It also provided a first international opportunity to share knowledge resulting from wartime research that had previously not been properly disseminated.
+The deliberations and outcomes of this meeting were later disseminated in the conference proceedings, published with UNESCO's support~\citep{prigogineColloqueThermodynamiqueBruxelles1949}.
 This event marked a foundational step in the Commission's expanded role and scope, evolving from a body primarily focused on supporting the SUN Commission's standardization efforts in thermodynamics to a thematic commission.
 This new role designated it as an IUPAP commission dedicated to fostering the development of a physics sub-discipline on an international scale, primarily through the cultivation of a dedicated scientific community.
 The Brussels conference, as the Commission's inaugural activity, underscored this strategic pivot.
 The chosen approach to achieve international community-building was the orchestration of conferences centered on specialized research areas.